Injured in Las Vegas as a Tourist? Your Legal Rights Are the Same as Any Resident

 - Maintain adequate security to protect against foreseeable harm

 When they fail those obligations and you get hurt, they can be held liable for your medical expenses, lost wages, pain and suffering, and more.
-Signing a waiver to enter an event does not automatically eliminate your right to file a claim; an attorney can evaluate exactly what that waiver covers.
+Signing a waiver to enter an event does not automatically eliminate your right to file a claim; an attorney can evaluate exactly what that waiver covers and whether it holds up under Nevada law.

-Hit-and-Run Accidents Hit-and-run cases have risen sharply in Las Vegas.
+Hit-and-run cases remain alarmingly common in Las Vegas.
 Being the victim of a hit-and-run does not mean you have no recourse.
 Nevada’s uninsured motorist coverage laws, combined with potential coverage through your own policy, may provide a path to compensation even when the driver is never found.

 You Don’t Have to Be Here to Pursue Your Case